Skip to content

 Before using this feature, ensure that you have the following required resources:

-• An Account within Community, Professional, or Enterprise Create a Wherobots Account.
+• An Account within a Community, Professional, or Enterprise Edition Organization.
+For more information, see Create a Wherobots Account.

 • Both Admin and User roles have access to this integration.